tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.

-{{dtls-key-update}} shows an example exchange illustrating that a successful ACK processing updates the keys of the KeyUpdate message sender, which is reflected in the change of epoch values.
+{{dtls-key-update}} shows an example exchange illustrating that successful ACK processing updates the keys of the KeyUpdate message sender, which is reflected in the change of epoch values.